Home

 Pentatonic Scale Patterns Box 2

-Why is solo guitar so popular with players and audiences?
+Why are beginner guitar scales so vital for solo guitar and so popular with players and audiences?

 The 5 Pentatonic Scale Patterns - Revisited